v0ffk4/nvim/readme.md

 _with configured LSP and autocomplete.
 Uses - [Oil File Explorer](https://github.com/stevearc/oil.nvim) and [Mini.Pick](https://github.com/echasnovski/mini.pick)_

-The design goal is to create a lightweight and usable setup.
+The design goal is to create a lightweight and usable setup focused on Svelte development.

 ### Plugins